samoryfiotec/QuestPDF/README.md

 ## Licença

-Distribuído sob a licença MIT.
+Distribuído sob a licença Communit MIT and Professional.
 Veja o arquivo [LICENSE](LICENSE) para mais informações.